MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **Return type**

   The data type returned by the method.
 The standard way to return error codes from methods defined in an interface is with a `HRESULT`.

+  If the interface type is dual interface or custom interface, only `HRESULT` return type is allowed.
+You can set the data type according to the interface type, as defined in the following table:

   |Interface type|Description|
   |--------------------|-----------------|